MooersLab/writingLogTemplateInOrg/README.md

 - A writing log section for recording notes about each day's accomplishments.
 - Plot of the word count by writing session to track your progress.
 - Use org-clock and clock tables to track and summarize your effort.
 - A GUIDANCE drawer that stores advice on how to use a section.
-The drawer is opened by placing the cursor on it and entering the tab.
+The drawer is opened by placing the cursor on it and pressing Tab.
 - Transcluded AIuse.org that can be updated in one file and imported into writing logs for all projects.

 ### Introduction

 The writing log is a document that is external to the manuscript.
-It stores the plans and progress made on one manuscript.
+It stores the plans and progress for a single manuscript.
-It is a tool for enhancing your focus and sustaining forward momentum on the writing project.
+It is a tool to enhance your focus and sustain forward momentum on the writing project.
 It is also a tool that eases re-engagement in an interrupted writing project.
 It is like a master thinking document or a second brain for a writing project.

-Instructions for using the writing log are found in the annotations in the template.
+Instructions for using the writing log are provided in the template's annotations.
 You can delete these after they are no longer needed.

 Version 0.8 of the writing log is divided into these sections: